koskath/arete2/course_content/ML/md_files/Lecture15/lecture_15_slide_46_recap-13.md

 # Slide 46 of Lecture 15 contains information about the Recap (1/3).

-• Responsible AI (RAI) is a set of principles guiding the design, development, deployment, and use of AI to build trust in AI solutions.
-• Aim of RAI is to embed ethical principles into AI applications.
-• Pillars of Trust in RAI include explainability and interpretability, which are essential for trustworthy AI, encompassing prediction accuracy, traceability, and decision understanding.
-• Fairness in RAI involves diverse and representative data, bias-less algorithms, and the establishment of an ethical AI review board.
+Responsible AI (RAI) is presented as a comprehensive set of principles that govern the design, development, deployment, and use of AI so that trust can be established.
+Its primary aim is to embed ethical considerations into applications by relying on pillars of trust such as explainability and interpretability, which together cover prediction accuracy, traceability, and decision understanding.
+Fairness requires diverse and representative data, bias-aware algorithms, and often an ethical AI review board to oversee decisions.

-• Robustness in RAI means handling exceptional conditions like input abnormalities and malicious attacks.
-• Transparency in RAI refers to understanding how a service works, evaluating its functionality, and comprehending its strengths and limitations.
-• Privacy in RAI is important, with regulatory frameworks like GDPR being relevant.
-• Implementing responsible AI practices includes defining responsible AI principles, educating employees, integrating ethics across the AI development lifecycle, and protecting user privacy.
+Robustness focuses on handling exceptional conditions like abnormal inputs or malicious attacks, transparency demands clarity about how a service works and what strengths or limitations it carries, and privacy connects the framework back to regulatory requirements such as GDPR.
+Implementing responsible AI practices therefore involves defining these principles, educating employees, integrating ethics throughout the AI development lifecycle, and protecting user privacy at every step.